Stone2GIT/rf2_league_pkg_builder/README.md

 ## Note(s)

+- update package is built for the latest installed version of car and modmgr should show "update available" for the base version

 - if using automatic Steam workshop upload passwords with some special characters will cause problems handling them in variables.

 - remember to run steamcmd.exe with valid login data once before if Steam Guard e.g. is being used.

-- generating RFCMPs if something has changed in COMPONENT directory
+- generating RFCMPs if something has changed in VEHICLES directory

 ## Quick start guide